A Relaxing Tram Ride around St. Petersburg’s Boyd Hill Nature Preserve

 Tram tours

-The highlight here is a 1 hour guided tram tour which takes you around most of the preserve The ride is relaxing and educational.
+The highlight here is a 1 hour guided tram tour which takes you around most of the preserve.
+The ride is relaxing and educational.
 As opposed to hiking, you will enjoy a nice breeze even on hot days.
-Along the tour, you will likely spot alligators, gopher tortoises, ospreys, tons of butterflies, and various other small wildlife.
+Along the tour, we saw alligators, gopher tortoises, ospreys, tons of butterflies, and various other small wildlife.
+It’s nice that they offer this tour to guests who do not want to/are unable to walk the trails.
+This allows all guests the opportunity to see wildlife and birdwatch in a beautiful setting.

 We learned a lot in a short period of time about the history of the preserve, different plants and mammals found within, and a general history about Florida.
 The tour guides are very knowledgeable and will point out different types of wildlife and plant life seen in each section of the park.
 Our friendly volunteer was able to show us where the alligators typically hang out, in a location we may have never thought to explore by ourselves.

-This tour is highly recommended, especially for anyone new to St. Petersburg..
+I highly recommend this tour, especially for anyone new to St. Petersburg.
 Trams are offered once a day, twice on Saturdays.
 Arriving for the first tram ride will greatly increase your chances of seeing a gator.
-We were informed that the morning ride saw 10 gators, compared to 3 on our afternoon outing.
-Also be aware that gator sightings are much more common during the cooler months.
-Luckily, it was a rainy, overcast day so we were able to observe several gators.
+We were informed that the morning tour group saw 10 gators, compared to 3 on our afternoon outing.
+Also be aware that gator sightings are much more common during the cooler months (when they sunbathe to regulate their body temps).
+Luckily, it was a rainy, overcast day so we were able to see many gators up close.

-Hiking the trails at Boyd Hill, you will find several different ecosystems.
+In addition to taking the tram, I also recommend taking some time to explore a few trails.
+Hiking will take you on a journey through several different native ecosystems.
 This is what makes taking a walk through the variety of nature trails so interesting.
 You get to observe various forms of landscapes including: pine flatwoods, hardwood hammocks, swamps, lakes, marshes, and sand pine scrub.
-This also gives you the opportunity to see various forms of wildlife.
+The diversity in plant life also gives you the opportunity to see various forms of wildlife.

 The trails are clean, although a bit under marked.
 You can access the side trails from the main trail loop, which is approximately a mile long.
-Below is a brief description of each trail.
+I have provided a brief description of each trail along with some photos.

-Sand Scrub Trail – (0.32 miles) This trail is home to a large population of gopher tortoises, an endangered species that prefers dry, sunny climates.
-Boyd Hill is home to the area’s largest population of these rare species.
+This trail comes in at just 0.32 miles so another easy one.
+It is home to a large population of gopher tortoises, an endangered species that prefers dry, sunny climates.
+According to our guide, this preserve is home to the largest population of these tortoises.
+It’s also one of the best trails for birdwatching.
 Along the trail, you will find turkey oak, sand pine, and wiregrass.

-Pine Flatwoods Trail (0.20 miles) This trail features beautiful tall pine trees and plenty of shade coverage.
+This short 0.20 mile trail features beautiful tall pine trees and plenty of shade coverage.
 It is the most peaceful of all the trails within the preserve.

 A cool Armadillo sculpture created by a local artist

-Willow Marsh Boardwalk.
 A beautiful spot for photography.
-Great views of the city from a distance.
+Also, there is a hint of the city skyline in the distance.

 Swamp Woodlands Boardwalk